rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

   4. `exocompute` - Provides snapshot indexing, file recovery, storage tiering, and application-consistent      protection of Azure objects.
   5. `sql_db_protection` - Provides centralized database backup management and recovery in an Azure SQL      Database deployment.
   6. `sql_mi_protection` - Provides centralized database backup management and recovery for an Azure SQL      Managed Instance deployment.

+~> **Note:** Even though the `resource_group_name` and the `resource_group_region` fields are marked as optional you should always specify them.
+They are marked as optional to simplify the migration of existing Terraform configurations.
+If omitted, RSC will generate a unique resource group name but it will not create the actual resource group.
+Until the resource group is created, the RSC feature depending on the resource group will not function as expected.

 -> **Note:** As of now, `sql_db_protection` and `sql_mi_protection` does not support specifying an Azure    resource group.